YSJHYX/cse15l-lab-reports/LabReport1.md

   In order to get this output, I run `pwd` to print working directory.
 Since I using `cd` without argument, it directs me to my home directory.

   The output is not an error.

+  * Share an example of using the command with a path to a directory as an argument.